-Gatineau Park has close to 80 kilometres of snowshoe trails, ranging in level of difficulty from easy to very difficult.
+Gatineau Park has over 90 kilometres of snowshoe trails, ranging in level of difficulty from easy to very difficult.
 About half of the trails are shared with snow bikers.

 Interactive map and conditions